 The article proceeds in two parts.
-In the first part, I argue for an interpretive approach to digitalization research that analyzes the concepts, narratives, and rationalities employed in debates on digitalization.
-I briefly explain the interpretive methodology behind such an endeavor and discuss its merits for analyzing governance rationalities and enhancing methodological reflexivity.
-I also present two examples that digitalization researchers may turn to for applying an interpretive approach, Mark Bevir's "decentered theory of governance" and Boltanski's, Chiapello's, and Thevenot's "pragmatist sociology".
+In the first part, I introduce an interpretive approach to digitalization research that analyzes the concepts, narratives, and rationalities employed in debates on digitalization.
+I briefly explain the methodology behind such critical conceptual analysis and discuss its merits for analyzing governance rationalities and enhancing methodological reflexivity.
+I also present two examples that digitalization researchers may turn to for exploring critical conceptual approaches, Mark Bevir's decentered theory of governance and Boltanski's,

+Chiapello's, and Thevenot's pragmatic sociology.
 In the second part, I then illustrate my methodological proposal by investigating the history, rationality, and consequences of network ideas.

-Introducing an interpretive approach: analyzing concepts, narratives, and belief systems
+1. Introducing critical conceptual analysis: an interpretive approach to analyze concepts, narratives, and belief systems